Ahmad-Alanati/drf-api/README.md

 .env

-i.e.

 PORT - 8000

 ## How to initialize/run your application

-python main.py
+python manage.py runserver

+docker-compose up

 ## How to use your library (where applicable)

 ### Tests

-- How do you run tests?

-- Any tests of note?

-- Describe any tests that you did not complete, skipped, etc
+there isn't any test to run on the test.py